Traumatic Brain Injury Rehabilitation Research

 The Traumatic Brain Injury Model System research team includes principal investigator Tamara Bushnik, PhD, and co-investigators Steven R. Flanagan, MD, and Brian S. Im, MD.
 The research team includes associate research scientist Michelle Smith, MPH, CHES; research coordinators Olga Garduno-Ortega and Natalie Jenkins, MA; research associate Alejandro Zarate; and numerous volunteers.

-Primary Language and Participation Outcomes in Hispanics With Traumatic Brain Injury: A Traumatic Brain Injury Model Systems Study
+Societal Participation of People with Traumatic Brain Injury Before and During the COVID-19 Pandemic: A NIDILRR Traumatic Brain Injury Model Systems Study